 Take the opener, Cheetah Tongue, which slowly eases listeners into Beautiful People… with a gritty underlying guitar riff before dropping a loud, punchy drum beat.
 It’s stripped-back, yet still has that Wombats kick to it we’ve felt before.

 That doesn’t stop with the following song, Lemon To A Knife Fight.
 As the lead single from the album, the group knew it had to offer a glimpse into what the ten-track record had in store.
 With anthemic vocals in the chorus on top of casual instrumentals, it perfectly balances the driving rock of the old with the chilled vibes of the new.
-It’s certainly the stand-out track from the album, so if you have to listen to one song from The Wombats, make it this one.
+It’s certainly the stand-out track from the album, so if you have to listen to one song from Beautiful People Will Ruin Your Life, make it this one.

 Then follows the third and final single from the album, Turn – a track with retreating guitar and drums that make it a song focussing more on Matthew Murphy’s vocals than an all-round dance hit.
 It strikes that perfect balance between full-on rock and a slower, phones-in-the-air type track – an interesting in-between.